Rabbits (web series): Production

 Lynch filmed Rabbits in a set built in the garden of his house in the Hollywood Hills.
 Filming took place at night in order to control the lighting.
 Lynch says that filming Watts, Harring and Coffey with the set lit up by enormous lights was "a beautiful thing".
 However, the process generated a lot of noise that echoed from the surrounding hills and annoyed Lynch's neighbors.

-The unique use of lighting to create shadows and set an uneasy atmosphere has been praised by critics.
+The series was shot digitally, with three cameras, and mostly from one single camera position.

-As with most of Lynch's films, the score was composed by Angelo Badalamenti.
+As with most of Lynch's films and TV productions, the score was composed by Angelo Badalamenti.

+The original duration of each episode varies (between 5 and 7 minutes approximately).